jatinnathh/NeuroFusion/README.md

 -  **Text-to-Image**: Generate AI art from written prompts using a custom Stable Diffusion pipeline.
 -  **Image-to-Image**: Transform existing images based on new prompts or styles.
+-  **Prompt Queueing**: All image generation requests are queued and processed sequentially.
+-  **Cancel Generation**: Users can cancel pending or in-progress image generation tasks from their queue.
 -  Built with **Expo** for seamless deployment across Android, iOS, and Web.
--  FastAPI backend for image processing and queue management.
+-  FastAPI backend for image processing, queuing, and cancellation logic.
--  CLIP Tokenizer + Custom UNet-based Diffusion Model integration.
+-  Integrated **CLIP Tokenizer** + Custom **UNet-based Diffusion Model** for high-quality generation.

 ##  Tech Stack